 ‘Does emotional music have quite an effect on you?’ asks Angel Dust’s outstanding opener, cheekily referencing questions used on Oxford Capacity Analysis personalty tests from the Church Of Scientology.
 Let’s find out.
 A compelling bassline provides the foundation for gushes of colourful synth and maniac six-strings, but Mike’s unhinged vocals remain the focal point.
 Written during a sleep-deprivation experiment, he references everything from the aforementioned psych tests to the wisdom of fortune cookies, sounding, by turns, like an over-hyped infomercial host and, by others, like some demented Freudian psychiatrist.
 A schizoid fever dream.

 11. Be Aggressive (Angel Dust, 1992)

 Now an outspoken advocate for gay rights and one half of the incredible MAN ON MAN project with his partner Joey Holman, it’s hard to imagine a time when FNM keyboardist Roddy Bottum was yet to come out.
-That was the case in 1992, however, as Be Aggressive powered its way up the charts with Mike Patton relishing barely-veiled lyrical hints like, ‘I swallow!’ and, ‘You’re the master / And I take it on my knees…’ Superbly constructed from its funky bassline and rattling percussion to Roddy’s grandstanding, er, organ-work, and an infamous cheerleader-chant (‘B‑E A‑G-G-R-E-S-S-I-V‑E’) that would later be riffed on by Marilyn Manson, this was a masterpiece of foreshadowing imperiously elevated by the message within.
+That was the case in 1992, however, as Be Aggressive powered its way up the charts with Mike Patton relishing barely-veiled lyrical hints like, ‘I swallow!’ and, ‘You’re the master / And I take it on my knees…’ Superbly constructed from its funky bassline and rattling percussion to Roddy’s grandstanding, er, organ-work, and an infamous cheerleader-chant (‘B‑E A‑G-G-R-E-S-S-I-V‑E’), this was a masterpiece of foreshadowing imperiously elevated by the message within.